-We are working in cooperation with the local bus companies and seeking to divert existing routes for a limited time when necessary for the individual projects as they happen.
+We are working in cooperation with Transport for Buckinghamshire and the local bus companies.
+Some routes will be diverted for a limited time for the individual projects.

 Will there be much disruption?

-Night time working will be kept to a minimum but at times there will be a need to employ two shifts of contractors, therefore work could be going on 24/7 at various points in the work programme.
+Night time working will be kept to a minimum.
+At times there will be a need to use two shifts of contractors.
+This means work could be going on 24/7 at various points in the work programme.

 How will people be kept informed?